MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 1. Open the **SAP Integration** solution.
 1. On the command bar, select **New** > **More** > **Environment variable**.
 1. Complete the fields in the Environment variable panel.
     - **Display name**.
-Enter a name for the environment variable.
+Enter a display name for the environment variable.
     - **Name**.
-This is automatically generated, but you can change it.
+This name is automatically generated, but you can change it.
     - **Data Type**.
-Select **Text** (_do not_ select JSON).
+Select **Text** (_don't_ select JSON).
+      - **Default Value**.
+Offers a defined environment variable template.
-      - Enter a JSON blob with a combination of SAP properties.
+      - **New value** Update the JSON blob with SAP system's SAP properties.
 Not all properties are necessary—your SAP environment will determine which ones are applicable.
 Refer to the SAP property guidance.

     :::image type="content" source="media/env-refs/env-var-panel.png" alt-text="The environment panel in Power Apps.":::